Cyrus Kouandjio: New York Guardians

-Kouandjio was drafted in the 2nd round in phase two in the 2020 XFL Draft by the New York Guardians.
+Kouandjio was selected by the New York Guardians of the XFL in the 2nd round in phase two in the 2020 XFL draft.

 Saskatchewan Roughriders

 On March 23, 2020, Kouandjio signed with the Saskatchewan Roughriders of the Canadian Football League.
 He retired from football on July 20, 2021.

 Personal life

 Kouandjio's older brother, Arie, played offensive guard at Alabama and for the Washington Redskins.
 Cyrus is married to his college girlfriend, Elizabeth Van Zandt who was also an athlete at the University of Alabama.
 On April 20, 2017, Kouandjio was found undressed by deputies and firefighters in Elma, New York.
-Kouandjio required medical attention in an undisclosed condition, and was granted first-aid.
+Kouandjio required medical attention for an undisclosed condition, and was granted first-aid.
 Kouandjio formally turned himself in, avoiding his arrest.